MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 * When using the REST API, authentication is done with the standard HTTP `Authorization` header
 * When using any of the Kusto .NET libraries, authentication is controlled by specifying the authentication method and parameters in the [Kusto Connection String](../../api/connection-strings/kusto.md).
 Another method is to set the properties on the [Client Request Properties](https://kusto.azurewebsites.net/docs/api/request-properties.html) object.

-### Kusto Client SDK as an Azure AD Client Application
+### Kusto client SDK as an Azure AD client application

 When the Kusto client libraries invoke the Microsoft Authentication Library to acquire a token for communicating with Kusto, it provides the following information: